jurisgalang/named-parameters/README.md

 The `:required` and `:oneof` parameters will still be expected:

-    # the following will raise an ArgumentError since :w is required
+    # the following will still raise an ArgumentError since :w is required
     exec :x => 2, :y => 3, :z => 4

 For clarity you should skip the `:optional` parameters list altogether when using the `:permissive` mode.

-The `requires` and `recognizes` clause will also accept a `mode` setting.
+The `requires` and `recognizes` clause for constructors will also accept a `mode` setting:

+    requires   [ :x ], :permissive
+    recognizes [ :y, :z ], :permissive

+And just like the `:optional` parameter list in the `has_named_parameters` clause, when `:permissive` mode is used, it's clearer to omit the `recognizes` clause altogether.

 How It Works
 ------------